Book Review Animal Lover’s Guide to Changing the World

 Top Tip - Book Review Animal Lover's Guide to Changing the World > Food!

 Food choices, however, are very TODAY for me.
 For a while now, I've been actively eating more plant-based foods and less meat.
 I'm not militant about it, but I do often eat vegetarian and even vegan meals.
-I do still eat eggs and sometimes have cow diary products.
+I do still eat eggs and sometimes have cow dairy products.
 I love me some cheese, but I make an effort.

 Not to pop off on too much of a tangent, but here are a couple of my new favorites thanks to keen recommendations from a mostly-vegan pal: